maythaswang/N-body-simulator/README.md

 ## Controls
 Please refer to the `"Window Controls"` or the GUI help menu when running the program.

+### Window Controls
+To use these hotkeys, please make sure you are focusing on the simulation screen.

 |Controls|Action|
 |-------------------------------|-------------------------------------------------------------------------------------------------------|
 |esc                            | exit simulation                                                                                       |